jkew/bte/README.md

 This can help illuminate choke points or issues in a fast and simple way to people inexperienced with the subtlities of the problems.
 It CANNOT help with correctness (this is not TLA+).
 It CANNOT help solve existing performance issues.
 It can help answer very simple what if questions.

-This is currently one giant C++ file.
-The the appropriate encouragement I can make it all fancy-pants.

 ## Building
 ```
 > mkdir build